-Viva Las Vegas – land of casino gaming, glitzy shows and sell-out tours for magicians, musicians and more.
+Viva Las Vegas – land of casino gaming, glitzy shows, and sell-out tours for magicians, musicians, and more.
 It’s thought to be a major driver for tourism in the state of Nevada, US, and over the years, it’s seen plenty of growth.
 However, even if you’ve been to Las Vegas on holiday before, there may still be plenty of facts and figures out there likely to fascinate you.

-Las Vegas is just as famous for its big money opportunities as it is for its stunning desert backdrop, as well as its unique ‘resident’ performers.
+Las Vegas is just as famous for its big-money opportunities as it is for its stunning desert backdrop, as well as its unique ‘resident’ performers.
 It’s pretty safe to say that each trip out here is likely to be different in one way or another!
 And, as they say – what happens in Vegas, stays in Vegas!
 Here is a full stack of fun facts about Las Vegas before you plan your next trip to the strip.

-The name Las Vegas is Spanish, and means ‘The Meadows’
+The name Las Vegas is Spanish, and means ‘The Meadows’.

-Known as a city of contrasts that ‘doesn’t sleep’, Las Vegas has a multi-story skyline in its central commercial sector and surrounded by colorful rock formations of dramatic mountains from the Nevada hinterland.
+Known as a city of contrasts that ‘doesn’t sleep’, Las Vegas has a multi-story skyline in its central commercial sector and is surrounded by colorful rock formations of dramatic mountains from the Nevada hinterland.

-At the end of 2017, the Las Vegas City Council decided to abandon their current logo of pink lettering in favor of a more formal ‘disc’ logo.
+At the end of 2017, the Las Vegas City Council decided to abandon its current logo of pink lettering in favor of a more formal ‘disc’ logo.
 This new logo features an example of the city skyline against the backdrop of the countryside.

-Not surprisingly, given its desert like climate, local trees and wildlife have adapted accordingly.
-Hardy, drought-resistant plants in the area include the Bottle Tree, Sweet Acacia and – of course – Palm Trees.
+Not surprisingly, given its desert-like climate, local trees and wildlife have adapted accordingly.
+Hardy, drought-resistant plants in the area include the Bottle Tree, Sweet Acacia, and – of course – Palm Trees.

-Las Vegas’ water is supplied by the Colorado river.
+Las Vegas’ water is supplied by the Colorado River.
 The flow is being carefully monitored as it is reducing annually.
 By mid-century, unless there are significant changes, the water level could reduce by up to 30%.

 Las Vegas covers an area of 352 square kilometers.
 The population of the inner city is 644,644, as recorded in 2019.

-The metropolitan area of Las Vegas (including suburbs and hinterland), however, has a population of2,621,000.
+The metropolitan area of Las Vegas (including suburbs and hinterland), however, has a population of 2,621,000.

 There are just over 10,000 taxis registered in Las Vegas.
 There’s always a chance you’ll be able to hail a cab!